Skip to main content

 try await HaloSDK.initialize(tokenProvider: myProvider, environment: .production)

-Sandbox mode connects to test services and does not process real payments.
+Sandbox mode connects to a static test endpoint (kernelserver.go.dev.haloplus.io) and does not process real payments.
 It should be used for development and testing only.
-Production mode is required for live payments and App Store distribution.

 Token Provider